bagusaps/playwright-test/README.md

 steps:

 - Go to Actions → select Simulate Deployment.
-- Choose end and service (cm or earnin) and click Run workflow.
+- Choose env and service (community-member or earnin) and click Run workflow.
 - Open the run → download Artifacts to view the HTML report, videos, and traces.